3and4/Leither/doc/MiMei-en.md

 Data must be consumed or processed by program.
 There are two types of programs in general, system software and application program.
 The latter is used to process user data, aka **APP**.

 + **MiMei**
-The key concept of Leither, coined referring to Gene or MEME.
+The key concept of Leither, inspired by Gene and MEME.
 MEME is the gene of civilization, an element of a culture or system of behavior passed from one individual to another by imitation or other non-genetic means.

     MiMei is the carrier of information on internet.
-It defines the structure of data storage, and all kinds of operations by associated applications, such as create, open, save, read, search, render and user-interact.
+It defines the structure of data storage and operations by associated applications, such as create, open, save, read, search, render and user-interact.

     Everything in Leither-based ecosystem is defined in term of MiMei.
 The referential relationships among MiMei makes it possible to develop comprehensive internet applications and services.